December 2008 (November data)

-The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta decreased 1.6 percent in November from the previous month.
-The dollar fell against all major subindexes, posting the greatest loss against the Europe subindex, dropping 2.7 percent in November.
-The Pacific subindex fell 2 percent, followed by a 0.5 percent decline in both the Americas and Pacific-excluding-Japan subindexes.
-The classic subindex, which is the analogue of the original Atlanta index, was down 1.9 percent.
-The overall monthly index was 8.6 percent below its year-ago level.
-On a daily basis, the overall index was up 0.8 percent from the end of October to the end of November but remained 6.9 percent below its value at the end of November 2006.
+The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta rose 2.3 percent in November from the previous month.
+The dollar posted the greatest increase in the Europe subindex with a 5.4 percent rise.
+The Americas subindex climbed 3.1 percent while the Pacific-excluding-Japan rose 1.8 percent.
+The Pacific index declined 0.2 percent.
+The classic subindex, which is the analogue of the original Atlanta index, was up 2.1 percent.
+The overall index was 12.8 percent above its year-ago level in November.
+On a daily basis, the overall index rose 17.3 percent from the low reached on March 18 to the end of November.
+The daily index was 12.7 percent above its value at the end of November 2007.

 The Atlanta Fed index is based on 1995–97 bilateral trade weights for 15 currencies.
 The European subindex includes the European Monetary Union, Switzerland and the United Kingdom.
 The Pacific subindex includes Australia, China, Hong Kong, Japan, Malaysia, Singapore, South Korea and Taiwan.
 The Americas subindex includes Brazil, Canada and Mexico.
 The overall dollar index includes the Saudi Arabian riyal along with the foregoing 14 currencies.
 The classic subindex includes the European Monetary Union, Switzerland, the United Kingdom, Australia, China, Hong Kong, Japan, Singapore, South Korea, Taiwan, Saudi Arabia and Canada.
 All figures are indexes and not actual exchange rates.
 A rise in the index or subindex reflects a strengthening of the dollar against currencies included.